 What is the physical process of dying?

 In most people who are dying, the body’s normal systems start to operate more slowly.
 The heart beats a little more slowly, or with a little less force, and so blood is moved around the body more slowly.
-This means the brain and the other organs receive less oxygen than they need, and so they do not function as well.
+This means the brain and the other organs receive less oxygen than they need, and do not function as well.

 When the brain receives less oxygen than it should, the way the person who is dying thinks and reacts to situations is also affected.
 The hormones (produced by the brain) are also affected, which influences the way in which other organs function.